devshridhar/api/README.md

 # Auth API

-This project is a NestJS-based authentication API that provides endpoints for user signup and signin.
-It includes Swagger API documentation secured with Basic Authentication.
+This project is a NestJS-based authentication API providing robust endpoints for user signup and signin.
+It incorporates industry-standard security measures and comprehensive testing for reliable and secure operations.

 ---

 ## Features

-- User signup and signin functionalities.
+- **Authentication**: User signup and signin functionalities.
-- Swagger documentation secured with Basic Authentication.
+- **Swagger Documentation**: Secured with Basic Authentication.
-- Comprehensive unit and end-to-end (e2e) tests.
+- **Security Measures**: Includes Helmet for HTTP headers, rate limiting, CORS configuration, and CSRF protection.
+- **Comprehensive Testing**: Includes 14 test cases (unit and e2e tests) with 100% code coverage for critical files.
+- **Extensible Architecture**: Built using NestJS, following best practices for scalability and maintainability.

 ---